RonnChyran/OriginExhaust/Readme.md

 Simply start a new instance of the `Exhaust` class by calling `new Exhaust(exeName, originId).Start();` The exeName parameter is the name of the main executable without the extension, and originId is the LaunchGame ID of the Origin game.

-Example: the `Exhaust` instance for Titanfall looks like this `new Exhaust("Titanfall", "1011172").Start();`
+Example: the `Exhaust` instance for Titanfall looks like `new Exhaust("Titanfall", "1011172").Start();`

 License